JSv4/OpenContracts/docs/extract_and_retrieval/document_data_extract.md

 # Extracting Structured Data from Documents using LlamaIndex, AI Agents, and Marvin

 We've added a powerful feature called "extract" that enables the generation of structured data grids from a list of documents using a combination of vector search, AI agents, and the Marvin library.

-This functionality is implemented in a Django application and leverages Celery for asynchronous task processing.
+This `run_extract` task orchestrates the extraction process, spinning up a number of `llama_index_doc_query` tasks.
+Each of these query tasks uses LlamaIndex Django & pgvector for vector search and retrieval, and Marvin for data parsing and extraction.
+It processes each document and column in parallel using celery's task system.

-All credit for the inspiration of this features goes to the fine folks at Nlmatics.
+All credit for the inspiration of this feature goes to the fine folks at [Nlmatics](https://www.nlmatics.com/).
 They were some of the first pioneers working on datagrids from document using a set of questions and custom transformer models.
-This implementation of their concept ultimately leverages newer techniques and better models, but hats off to them for coming up with a design like this 6 years ago!
+This implementation of their concept ultimately leverages newer techniques and better models, but hats off to them for coming up with a design like this in 2017/2018!

 ## Overview